loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

     export LIBVIRT_URI=qemu+tcp://localhost/system

 The scheduler configuration should also be changed to let it deploy more than one VM per host.
-The file is located at ``/etc/one/sched.conf`` and the value to change is ``MAX_HOST`` For example, to let the scheduler submit 10 VMs per host use this line:
+The file is located at ``/etc/one/sched.conf`` and the value to change is ``MAX_HOST``.
+For example, to let the scheduler submit 10 VMs per host use this line:

 .. code::

     MAX_HOST = 10

-After this update the remote files in the nodes and restart opennebula:
+After this, update the remote files in the nodes and restart ``opennebula``:

 .. prompt:: bash $ auto